Current Job Openings

 RIVER VALLEY DETENTION CENTER

-The Detention Center is a 102-bed facility which houses pre-adjudicatory youth The average length of stay for a youth is 23.5 days.
-Statutorily, the Detention Center maintains strict adherence to confidentiality regarding Residents confined in the facility.
-There is 24/7 on-site medical services and mental health services.
-The River Valley Detention Center has year-round school on site.
-Joliet Township District 204 teachers are assigned to the Detention Center.
-River Valley Detention follows the school calendar for District 204 for school breaks (excluding summer break) and Teacher Institute Days.
-As such, the Detention Center has adopted parts of District 204'’s School Wellness Policy and incorporated additional parameters site specific to the Detention Center.
-Please note that while Residents are in the custody of the River Valley Detention Center, the Superintendent is designated by statute as “
+River Valley Detention Center is an 86-bed facility which houses pre-adjudicatory youth.
+The Detention Center has year-round school on site, with Joliet Township District 204 teachers assigned to the Detention Center.
+The Detention Center follows the school calendar for District 204 for school breaks (excluding summer break) and Teacher Institute Days.
+As such, the Detention Center has adopted parts of District 204s School Wellness Policy and incorporated additional parameters site specific to the Detention Center.
+Please note that while Residents are in the custody of the River Valley Detention Center, the Superintendent is designated by statute as parent in loco parentis.

-Oversight of the Local Wellness Policy is the responsibility of the Facility Superintendent and Assistant Superintendent.
-This Policy is reviewed and updated annually by a collective meeting including these individuals, stakeholders, teachers and food service personnel.
+Oversight of the Local Wellness Policy is the responsibility of the Facility Superintendent and Assistant Superintendents.
+This Policy is reviewed and updated annually by a collective meeting including these individuals, stakeholders, teachers, and food service personnel.
 Tenets of the policy are stringently reviewed for any changes and/or revisions.
 Special attention is given to any newly implemented processes or educational elements.

 River Valley Detention is under the Judicial Branch.
 The Chief Judge and the Director of Court Services are primary stakeholders and are included in the distribution and completion of River Valley’s Local Wellness Policy and any revisions.
 Notifications of review timelines are provided to these individuals as well as others involved in the process.